 These symptoms can easily be mistaken for signs of aging, particularly in older patients.
 Many of the same symptoms can also be caused by other conditions, such as imbalances in testosterone, estrogen, and/or progesterone.
 A Hashimoto disease test is needed to determine whether the symptoms are caused by low thyroid hormone levels, and whether the cause of the thyroid problem is Hashimoto’s disease.

-Autoimmune diseases, including Hashimoto’s disease, are more common in women.
+Autoimmune diseases, including Hashimoto’s disease, are more common in women than in men.
 They’re also more common in older people than in younger ones.
 Those with a family history of autoimmune diseases, or who already suffer from other autoimmune diseases (such as type 1 diabetes), are also at greater risk for Hashimoto’s disease.

 However, anyone can develop Hashimoto’s disease.
 If there are signs that you may have low thyroid hormone levels, then a Hashimoto blood test may be helpful to find out whether you have this disease.